wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/creating-benchtop-test-program-cpp-java.rst

                 frc::Joystick m_stick{0};
                 frc::Timer m_timer;

-The sample robot in our examples will have a joystick on USB port 0 for arcade drive and two motors on PWM ports 0 and 1 (Vendor examples use CAN on ports 1 and 2).
+The sample robot in our examples will have a joystick on USB port 0 for arcade drive and two motors on PWM ports 0 and 1 (Vendor examples use CAN with IDs 1 and 2).
 Here we create objects of type DifferentialDrive (m_robotDrive), Joystick (m_stick) and Timer (m_timer).
 This section of the code does three things:

 1. Defines the variables as members of our Robot class.
 2. Initializes the variables.